damirlj/modern_cpp_tutorials/README.md

                 auto& opt = std::get<I>(m_values);
                 if constexpr (is_optional_t<Value>::value)
                 {
-                    // In case that there is no proper c-tor opt.valid = true;
+                    // In case that there is no proper c-tor: for POD like type opt.valid = true;
                     opt.value = std::forward<Value>(value).value;
                 }